-Great thought provoking material here.
-I will leave it to you to read his argument, however, the bottom line is, the Global Financial crisis was caused by a speculative bubble because government was allowed to manage the supply of credit instead of the market.
-It is government that was the problem, not Keynesian liquidity traps or threats misunderstanding of macroeconomics.
-It was government involved in something it never should have been involved in.
-Like sending interest rated to 1% after 9/11 so we all could go shopping again.
-Please read my posts on Wall Street and the causes for of the great depression for a better explanation.
+Great thought-provoking material here.
+I will leave it to you to read his argument; however, the bottom line is, the Global Financial crisis was caused by a speculative bubble because the government was allowed to manage the supply of credit instead of the market.
+It is the government that was the problem, not Keynesian liquidity traps or threats misunderstanding of macroeconomics.
+It was government involved in something it should never have been involved in like sending interest rated to 1% after 9/11 so we all could go shopping again.
+Please read my posts on Wall Street and the causes of the Great Depression for a better explanation.

 Efficient Market hypothesis

 The experience of the twentieth century suggests that a mixed economy will outperform both central planning and laissez-faire.
-The real question for policy debates is one of determining the appropriate mix, and the way in which the public and private sectors should interact.
+The real question for policy debates is one of determining the appropriate mix and how the public and private sectors should interact.
 The economic doctrines derived from the Efficient Markets Hypothesis seemed to contradict that suggestion.
 It is now clear, however, that it is the Efficient Markets Hypothesis and not the mixed economy that has failed the test of experience.

-I disagree.
-It was the mix economy that got us into this mess.
-It created a market distrotion.
+I beg to differ.
+It was the mixed economy that got us into this mess.
+It created a market distortion.

-Markets are not always efficient but most are close enough to make the game interesting.
-My economic concentration was in corporate finance, and area which I worked, however, late at night when I was reading this chapter I was a little lost in is logic.
-I am sure he was making a point, but this is the chapter I fell asleep on as for bedtime reading I did not want to stop and think that hard.
+Markets are not always efficient, but most are close enough to make the game enjoyable.
+My economic concentration was in corporate finance and area in which I worked; however, late at night when I was reading this chapter, I was a little lost in is logic.
+I am sure he was making a point, but this is the chapter I fell asleep on as for bedtime reading, I did not want to stop and think that hard.

-Basically he ignores the economic idea of a crowding out effect.
-Markets are not always effcient but the alternative is even worse.
+Basically, he ignores the economic idea of a crowding-out effect.
+Markets are not always efficient, but the alternative is even worse.
 I wish I could go into more detail here.

-From 1985 on there was a positive economic expansion.
-Zombie Economics by John Quiggin, I live in the 1970s a very hard time economically and the 80s and 90s, which were reality smooth with some normal business cycles.
-I disagree with his thesis here.
+From 1985 on, there was a positive economic expansion.
+Zombie Economics by John Quiggin, I live in the 1970s a tough time economically and the 80s and 90s, which were reality smooth with some regular business cycles.
+I cannot entirely agree with his thesis here.

-I agree with Quiggins that Greenspan and Bernacke taking credit for this period of economic stability caused by largely the end of the cold war and other global factors like technological advances.
-They proclaimed that with the magic want of manipulating short-term interest rates monetary policy could bring economic stability.
+I agree with Quiggins that Greenspan and Bernacke were taking credit for this period of economic stability caused by primarily the end of the cold war and other global factors like technological advances.
+They proclaimed that with the magic want of manipulating short-term interest rates, monetary policy could bring economic stability.

 My review of Zombie Economics by John Quiggin

 I wish I could do justice in this Review of Zombie Economics.
-I wish I could go in more detail and debate him on every point in great detail, but that would be a book in itself.
-I would rather get your curiosity up and decide if you want to read the book.
-For me it is fairly priced even if the scholarship was wrong.
-If you are undecided I would say read it.
+I want I could go in more detail and debate him on every point in great detail, but that would be a book in itself.
+I would instead get your curiosity up and decide if you want to read the book.
+For me, it is fairly priced even if the scholarship was wrong.
+If you are undecided, I would say read it.

-The bottom line is even though I know it is economic fiction or at least journalism, I can recommend this book if you are interested in economics.
+The bottom line is that even though I know it is commercial fiction or at least journalism, I can recommend this book if you are interested in economics.
 Why?
-Simply based on the writing style and being thought-provoking.
-However, it is not in my view factual, objective or valuable in terms of advancing economics and counter to advancing the wealth of nations.
+Based on the writing style and being thought-provoking.
+However, it is not, in my view, factual, objective, or valuable in terms of advancing economics and counter to promoting the wealth of nations.

-Therefore my Zombie Economics review by John Quiggin is this: good thought-provoking entertainment in a rich but accessible economic language, but incorrect ideas from A to Z. Better would be to read a book of economic fiction my Marshall and Jevons if you want to learn more about economics or continue to read my blog of course by subscribing.
+Therefore my Zombie Economics review by John Quiggin is this: good thought-provoking entertainment in a vibrant but accessible economic language, but false ideas from A to Z. Better will be to read a book of commercial fiction by Marshall and Jevons if you want to learn more about economics or continue to read my blog, of course, by subscribing.